 Most roofing systems are designed to last for many years.
 But due to a variety of causes, your roof may get damaged or experience some issues throughout its life span.
 In times like these, one big dilemma that homeowners usually face is whether to repair or replace their roofs.

-In this post, Diamond Roofing Specialist Inc. discusses some of the factors that you should take into account to figure out if your roof should be repaired or replaced.
+In this post, Diamond Roofing Specialists, Inc. discusses some of the factors that you should take into account to figure out if your roof should be repaired or replaced.

 Roofs typically have a life span of 15 to 30 years, depending on the level of maintenance they receive.
 That said, if your roof is relatively new or in good condition, a spot repair might suffice.
 However, if your roof is already approaching its 20-year mark, you might want to consider replacing it for a long-term solution.